Wersja w języku polskim jest tutaj.

 - EARS (SATA II 3Gb/s) are compatible as tested on my own and by the community.

 - EARX (SATA III 6Gb/s) compatibility varies as community report success (3 cases) as well as failures (2 cases).
 WD support says it may or may not work due to relatively older MBWE SATA II interface.
 If you’ve encountered any issues, try different jumper settings as a last hope (see pic).

 - EADX, EZRSDTL (SATA III 6Gb/s) compatibility unknown yet.

 Even though some of the users report success with WD Caviar Black or Red, I don’t recommend them due to higher work temperature than WD Caviar Green.
-Bear in mind, that MBWE is passively cooled and excessive temp. can shorten HDD live or even damage MBWE electronics.
+Bear in mind, that MBWE is passively cooled and excessive temp. can shorten HDD life or even damage MBWE electronics.

 NOTICE: If you buy new disks to your MBWE II, it would be better (if possible) to take both disks of the same type and the same part (production series) due to RAID performance and conformance.
 Therefore, you should buy both disks from the same retailer at once (at the same time).

 If your HDD contains any data or structure (isn’t brand new), you must wipe it out beforehand (unallocated space = no partitions, unformatted – just raw).
 This can be done using Computer Manager > Disk Management under Windows or using Disk Utility under Ubuntu.

 - 1 Boot the latest Ubuntu

 If you have problems with other linux distributions/versions simply use Ubuntu 12.04.3 LTS, because I tested it (screenshots below were taken long time ago on Ubuntu 10.10).

 DO NOT USE ANY VIRTUAL MACHINE – it can cause many additional issues and mostly does not work in this low level operation.

 - 2 Wire your computer